 When You Can Write Your Own Absence Letter

-Some offices do not require a doctor’s note for missing a day or two of work, but they do require you to send an absence excuse letter or email.
-Check with your human resources department to see if you need to submit an absence excuse letter.
+Some offices do not require a doctor’s note for missing a day or two of work but do require you to send an absence excuse letter or email.
+Check with your human resources department or manager to see if you need to submit an absence excuse letter.
 Also, inquire if the letter needs to be composed a particular way and what specific information needs to be included.

 These sample excuse letters for missing work will help you get started on writing your own note or email message.